 Researchers have conducted a variety of clinical trials testing different combinations and single applications of chemotherapy drugs for mesothelioma.
 Below are some of the most commonly studied and used drugs in the treatment of mesothelioma.
 Clinical trials are ongoing for many to determine the most effective treatment combinations, as the response rates or efficacy of these drugs still varies widely among patients.

 Dosage and frequency will vary based on an individual patient’s case and the doctor’s treatment plan.
-The course of treatment will also be influenced if these drugs are being implemented individually, as part of a multimodal treatment with either surgery or radiation, or if they are being used in tandem with another chemotherapy drug.
+The course of treatment will also be influenced if these drugs are being implemented individually, as part of a multimodal treatment with either surgery or radiation therapy, or if they are being used in tandem with another chemotherapy drug.
 Chemotherapy may be used curatively in the hopes of achieving a partial response or complete response to extend survival, or these drugs may be applied palliatively to alleviate symptoms.

 In general, these drugs are largely given intravenously or through an injection.
 Some, like cyclophosphamide, are also available in tablet form.
 Side effects may vary from person to person and may also depend on the drug or treatment combinations.